JustHarsh/Autoneu/README.md

 - Numpy
 - Pillow

-# Guidelines -
+# Guidelines
 - Clone the repository
 - Make a virtual environment on your system by typing the following -

         python3 -m venv /path/to/new/virtual/environment

-- In the virtual environment (venv) type -
+- In the virtual environment type -

         pip install -r /path/to/new/virtual/requirements.txt
 - Visit [Tensorflow's website](https://www.tensorflow.org/install) to view the installation guide on Tensorflow.